nens/threedi-docs/source/d_threedi_portal.rst

 - Flow velocity
 - Model grid

-Model rasters
+Model rasters:

  - Digital Elevation Model.
 This shows the DEM that is used in the model.

 Advanced:

-- Here other raster layers will be shown if present in the model.
+- Here other raster layers will be shown if present in the model:

 All layers can toggled on or off by simply clicking on them in the layer menu.